juji-io/site/blog/you-really-get-me-a-guide-to-chatbot-personalization-by-individual-differences.md

 One easy way on Juji to personalize chatbot messages by individual differences is to customize a pre-made "message card".
 Currently Juji provides two pre-made message cards: one allowing a chatbot designer to customize chatbot messages to match inferred shopper personas, while the other allowing a chatbot designer to customize chatbot messages to match a set of base personas.

 As shown in the screenshot below, a chatbot designer can personalize an e-commerce chatbot's messages by different shopper personas.
-In a live conversation, a chatbot will send a custom message to a user based on the user's shopper persona inferred during the conversation.
+In a live conversation, a chatbot will send a custom message to a user based on the user's shopper persona inferred from the conversation.

+![Choose a custom message card directed to different shopper personas](/assets/uploads/screen-shot-2020-10-24-at-9.54.27-pm.png)

+The screenshot below lists all shopper personas that Juji automatically infers.
+In other words, a chatbot can send different messages or recommend different products to users with different shopper personas.
+For example, a chatbot may recommend high-quality, brand-name products to users with an inferred "Achiever" persona, while suggest innovative, new products to users with an inferred "Explorer" persona.
 To ensure accuracy, currently a chatbot would not send out a custom message if it does not have enough information (e.g., few words) to infer a user's shopper persona.

-![Choose a custom message card directed to different shopper personas](/assets/uploads/screen-shot-2020-10-24-at-9.54.27-pm.png)

 ![personalize conversation messages to different shoppers based on shopper persona](/assets/uploads/screen-shot-2020-10-24-at-9.56.13-pm.png)

 Likewise, a designer can personalize a chatbot's messages to different users based on their base personas, such as giving career advices.
-Again, such a chatbot just needs to carry on a natural conversation with a user, such as asking users how they are doing, and use such a conversation to infer the user's individual differences and then send custom messages based on the inference results (e.g., sending a custom message to one who is thoughtful and cautious versus someone who is warm-hearted and caring).
+Again, such a chatbot just needs to carry on a natural conversation with a user, such as asking users how they are doing, and use such a conversation to infer the user's individual differences and then send custom messages based on the inference results.
+As shown below, Juji also automatically infers a set of base personas.

 ![Select a custom message card tailored to users based on their general personas](/assets/uploads/screen-shot-2020-10-24-at-9.56.37-pm.png)

+A chatbot designer can easily customize a chatbot's messages to users based on their inferred base personas.
+For example, a designer can customize a chatbot's message to one who has a "thinker" persona (thoughtful and cautious) versus to a user who has a "helper" persona (warm-hearted and caring).

 ![personalize conversation messages to different users by their career DNA](/assets/uploads/screen-shot-2020-10-24-at-9.58.12-pm.png)